Skip to content

 3. Select the correct Week Range

-Once you have completed your Welcome & ID check your individual academic timetable is available to view via Publish and can be exported into your electronic calendar.
+Once you have completed your Welcome and ID check your full individual academic timetable is available to view in Publish and can be exported into your electronic calendar.

 Timetables are subject to last-minute changes, please check regularly online; or, you can change your profile setting to have change notifications sent to your university email account.
 It is advised that you subscribe to this service.